digicademy-chf/chf_container/Documentation/ProjectSpecificFiles/Index.rst

 Project-specific files
 ======================

-This container set-up may be **adapted to custom projects** via a set of additional files that should be stored and regularly updated in an independent location.
-You can re-create your custom container environment by dropping them into a local clone of this repo and creating the containers.
-Please make sure that you do not store files containing secret credentials or user data in public or semi-public repositories.
+This container can be **adapted to custom projects** via a set of additional files that should be stored and regularly updated in an independent location.
+You then re-create your customised container environment by dropping them into a local clone of this repo and starting the containers.
+Please make sure that you do not store files with secret credentials or user data in public or semi-public repositories.

 ..  _database-file: